1871fotc/fotc/docs/walks/irish-trail.md

 1838‑1893

 Ahern was born at Donickmore, Cork son of Denis Ahern and Honoria O’Mahoney.
 He was a Catholic farmer when he joined the Queensland Police Force in September 1864.
 He was sent to Springsure in October and promoted to Senior Constable/Acting Sergeant in July 1868.
-He became Inspector of Slaughterhouses in the Mitchell district in February 1870 and received the substantial reward of £15 in September 1872 for ‘energetic perseverance in suppressing cattle‑stealers in the Barcoo and Walgett districts’.
+He became Inspector of Slaughterhouses in the Mitchell district in February 1870 and received the substantial reward of £15 in September 1872 for *"energetic perseverance in suppressing cattle‑stealers in the Barcoo and Walgett districts"*.

 Ahern was promoted to Senior Sergeant in January 1874 and Sub‑Inspector 2^nd^ class in 1877.
 He served at Blackall in 1880 where he became Sub‑Inspector 1^st^ class.
 Ahern married in 1883 Mary, sister of Andrew Joseph Thynne from Clare.
 By 1890, he had been promoted to Inspector 1^st^ class in charge of all brands throughout the colony.
 Ahern was a most respected and energetic policeman.